TheaVanherst/titlebarScroller/README.md

 If you use something like Tumblr, it should be pretty easy to strip out the function too.
 Copy and paste the `titlebarScroller` function and all the other functions it calls, plug it at the top of your page script.
-Then, remove all the writables and `$` at the start of all vars that do so, it *should* do the trick.
+Then, remove all the writable and `$` at the start of all vars that do so, it *should* do the trick.